tpunt/PHP7-Reference/README.md

 As with the old API, if `$expression` is a string, then it will be evaluated.
 If the first argument is falsy, then the assertion fails.
-The second argument can either be a plain string (causing an AssertionException to be triggered), or a custom exception object containing an error message.
+The second argument can either be a plain string (causing an AssertionError to be triggered), or a custom exception object containing an error message.

 ```PHP